mwc360/mwc360.github.io/_posts/2026-07-24-Incremental-Liquid-Clustering-Fabric-Runtime-2.md

 | `spark.microsoft.delta.optimize.clustering.strategy.incremental.autoRecluster.minOffendingFiles` | `4` | Minimum number of overlapping files needed to trigger reclustering |
 | `spark.microsoft.delta.optimize.clustering.strategy.incremental.autoRecluster.minOverlapThreshold` | `0.75` | Minimum overlap score for a pair of files to count as overlapping |

 Lowering either threshold makes the engine more aggressive.
 That can improve file skipping sooner, but it also increases write amplification.
-The defaults are where I would start unless quality metrics show a specific problem.
+The defaults are highly tuned so I wouldn't recommend changing these unless you've done extensive testing for your workload.

 You can disable auto reclustering independently: